 All pumps are extensively tested before they are included in our assortment.
 This enables us to safeguard the quality of our products.
 Moreover, almost all pumps have been factory tested.
 This way we can guarantee that you will receive a water pump that simply works.
 Test results can commonly be found in the water pump's manual.

 DAB water pumps were originally intended for professional use.
 Quality is always paramount to us and multiple concessions are made when it comes to price.
 You will therefore often notice frequent price differences compared to T.I.P. water pumps.
-Nevertheless, DAB has succeeded in creating a line of competitively priced submersible pumps, irrigation pumps, booster pumps, well pumps, central heating pumps, circulation pumps and accessories.
+Nevertheless, DAB has succeeded in creating a line of competitively priced submersible pumps, garden water pumps, water pressure pumps, well pumps, central heating pumps, circulation pumps and accessories.
 As a result, DAB has gradually become more popular among general consumers.

 The opposite is true for T.I.P.
 T.I.P. originally focused on the consumer market and have since invested lots of resources in improving the quality of their pumps.
 In addition, price has always been an important factor for T.I.P.
 This German water pump manufacturer assembles all its pump in-house.